 Piazza del Campo

 This lovely shell-like sloping square is the very heart of Siena in every sense; all major roads lead into it and it's the centre of the city's social and political life.
-This is where the race is run.
+This is where the famous Palio horse race is run twice each year.
 The immense Palazzo Pubblico, which dominates the southern side, is the Town Hall and seat of the "Council of Nine" who so successfully guided Siena through its golden age of the 13th and 14th centuries.
 Today the Museo Civico is housed in the lower section, displaying a rich collection of Sienese masterpieces.
 The soaring bell tower known as Torre del Mangia has 503 steps up to the top but the view is well worth the climb.
 Open 10.00 am to 7.00 pm.

 The cathedral's construction was started in 1196 and spanned the Middle Ages.
 In 1339 plans were drawn up to enlarge the cathedral with an enormous new nave but the plague of 1348 destroyed two thirds of the city's population and put a stop to the building.
 The beginnings of this work however can still be seen on Piazza Jacopo della Quercia.
 The astonishing marble inlaid floor of the Duomo is partly protected, and only opened fully for viewing from August to October each year.
 Accessed from inside the Duomo is the Libreria Piccolomini, a Renaissance masterpiece built to house the books of Pope Pius II.
 The Crypt and the Baptistry are also well worth a visit.
 Open 10.30 am - 7.30 pm Monday to Saturday and Sunday afternoons only until 6.30 pm.

 Situated in what would have been the new nave of the cathedral is this collection of sculpture and works of art which formerly adorned the Duomo itself.
 Open 9.30 am to 7.00 pm.